Smith-at-Forge/Smith-at-Forge/README.md

 👋 Hi, I’m @Smith-at-Forge
-👀 I’m interested in AI, graphic design and web/app development.
+👀 I’m interested in AI, graphic design, app and web development.
-🌱 I’m currently learning full stack web development.
-So far, I’ve finished the frontend portion, covering:
-- Intermediate level in HTML, CSS and JavaScript
-- Responsive design using Flexbox and Grid systems
-- Bootstrap framework and jQuery library
-- A Web Design Masterclass

-My next step is to master backend technologies.
-You can follow my learning journey and check out my projects here:
+Discover my projects and ongoing work here:
 https://smith-at-forge.github.io/project-hub

+🌱 My next goal is to master app and web development.
 💞️ I’m looking to collaborate on smaller-scale projects to gain hands-on experience in development or cybersecurity.
 ⚡ Fun fact: My hobby is collecting "Hello World" programs in every programming language imaginable.